Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent some days at Anzio in

 S. Stefano (left) and Ventotene (right) seen from the ferry; Ischia (left) and Capri (right) seen from Ventotene; Capri seen from Ischia;

 the Sorrento Peninsula seen from Capri

-In addition to Ulysses, other Greek seamen came to this part of Italy in search of locations where new colonies could be founded (Cuma and Naples were Greek colonies); they probably felt themselves at home because small islands and promontories facilitated their navigation similar to what had occurred in the Aegean Sea.
+In addition to Ulysses, other Greek seamen came to this part of Italy in search of locations where new colonies could be founded (Cuma and Naples were Greek colonies); they probably felt themselves at home because small islands and promontories facilitated their navigation similar to what occurred in the Aegean Sea.

 Previous page of this account: Terracina

 Roman Campagna: Colonna and Zagarolo.
 Palestrina, Cave, Genazzano, Olevano, Paliano and Anagni.

 The Ernici Mountains: Ferentino and Alatri; Fiuggi (Anticoli di Campagna); Piglio and Acuto.